African All Stars Transfer Deadline Day: Manchester United agree terms with Ighalo | Goal.com

 Man Utd agree terms with Ighalo

-Manchester United have reached an agreement with Shanghai Shenhua Odion Ighalo to sign him on a six-month loan.
+Manchester United have reached an agreement with Shanghai Shenhua to sign Odion Ighalo on a six-month loan.

-Sky ports disclosed that the move is pending an approval from the Chinese Super League club before the transfer window closes tonight.
+Sky Sports disclosed that the move is pending approval from the Chinese Super League club before the transfer window closes tonight.

 Spurs make late bid for Ighalo